oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 To give priority to Gateways a client delays its sending of the GWINFO packet for a random time *[GWINFO Delay]*.
 If during this delay the Client receives a GWINFO packet it cancels the sending of its own GWINFO packet.

 If there is no response, the SEARCHGW packet may be retransmitted.
-In this case the time intervals between consecutive SEARCHGW packets should be increased by an exponential backoff algorithm such as that described in [C.4](#c.4-exponential-backoff).
+In this case the time intervals between consecutive SEARCHGW packets should be increased by an exponential backoff algorithm such as that described in [C.4 "Exponential Backoff"](#c.4-exponential-backoff).

 # Appendix D. Revision History (informative) <a id='revision-history-informative'></a>